GLOBAL MARKETS-Equities rise as euro recovers and dollar weakens

 The strength in the dollar "has put a lot of worry on

-the euro and are just happy it's not plummeting like it has been
+for the euro and are just happy its not plummeting like it has

 The benchmark 10-year U.S. Treasury note was up